Sawrz/docker-configs/nextcloud/README.md

 ### Configure Nextcloud

 Now, you want to set up an URL and change the protocol to `https`.
-You need to be in your main Nextcloud directory for that.
+You must be in your main Nextcloud directory for that.

 1. Open the `config.php`: